jonedavis/twilio-sync-labyrinth/README.md

 # CommsQuest IV
 A WebGL maze game built with Twilio, Three.js, and Box2dWeb.
-CommsQuest IV uses your mobile phone and it's accelerometer as a controller.
+CommsQuest IV uses your mobile phone and its accelerometer as a controller.
 Your mission is to escape a unique world filled with crazy passages and secret chambers!

 ## Play it here
 Are you ready for the challenge?
 Take it for a spin in your desktop browser: